Sacraments Bring Us into Grace, Healing, and Devotion

 the Lord, we regularly need to reckon with what has happened, face our true situation, seek God's plentiful forgiveness, and go forward with intent to learn and change.
 For Catholics, the Sacrament of Reconciliation

 is our way of connecting with our loving Father's mercy, grace, and peace.

-Our parish priest offers Reconciliation weekly on Saturdays from 3:15 until 3:45 pm and at other times by appointment.
+Our parish priest offers Reconciliation weekly on Wednesdays from 4:00 to 5:00 pm and at other times by appointment.
 During the seasons of Advent and Lent check the parish bulletin for for other opportunities for Reconciliation.
 If your health does not permit you to come to church for Reconciliation, please call the parish office.
 Our parish priest will visit you.

 Our Religious Education program prepares children in Grade 2 to receive Reconciliation for the first time.
 First Reconciliation takes place in December, during the Advent season.
 We regard this event as a celebration of God's loving mercy and forgiveness.
 Watch the bulletin for announcements about meetings to help prepare parents and students for this joyful day.

 Christ founded the Sacrament of the Eucharist at the Last Supper.
 He broke bread and said "This is my body"; and later, "This is the cup of my blood."